 The programme has already gained great traction and begun to engage senior business leaders and policy makers in discussions on some key issues and will continue to do so over the full three years of the programme.

-A launch event will take place in Spring 2017, and a call for research funding applications will be launched, inviting applications on a number of key topics identified through discussions with policymakers and business leaders.
+A launch event will take place in Autumn 2017, and in 2018, a call for research funding applications will be launched, inviting applications on a number of key topics identified through discussions with policymakers and business leaders, and through commissioned landscaping research.

 To receive our quarterly newsletter email firstname.lastname@example.org